 Now that you have a working knowledge of how a router works you can better understand the differences between various models.

-5 axis CNC routers can cut along two additional axis than 3-axis routers.
+5 axis CNC machines can cut along two additional axis than 3 axis CNC machines.
 These routers have the ability to cut on five sides of a piece of material simultaneously, which expands the operator’s capabilities and flexibility.
-Unlike their 3 axis counterparts, these machines are usually used to cut large 3-dimensional parts.
-In addition, 5 axis routers have a taller gantry and longer X-axis, which allows them to cut larger part; however, this comes at a serious cost; the taller the gantry and the longer the X-axis, the less the accurate and stable these machines are.
+Unlike their 3 axis counterparts, these machines are usually used to cut large 3D parts.
+In addition, 5 axis CNC machines have a taller gantry and longer X-axis, which allows them to cut larger part; however, this comes at a serious cost; the taller the gantry and the longer the X-axis, the less the accurate and stable these machines are.
 For proper quality control, the height of the gantry and the length of the X-axis should be limited as much as possible.